TYPO3-Solr/ext-solr/CONTRIBUTING.md

 The source-code of EXT:solr is hosted on [GitHub](https://github.com/TYPO3-Solr/ext-solr).
 The code is organized in branches

-* master: The master branch is the branch where the development for the latest TYPO3 version and the latest features is happening.
+* main: The main branch is the branch where the development for the latest TYPO3 version and the latest features is happening.
 It is our goal to keep this branch always working, but nevertheless it is a development branch.
 It is not recommended to use this branch in production.

-* release-X.X.x: Whenever major and minor releases are created from master we create a release branch.
+* release-X.X.x: Whenever major and minor releases are created from main we create a release branch.
 This is needed to allow providing bug fixes for older release branches.